-It's often possible to settle a dispute without having to take it to court.
-Negotiation, mediation or arbitration is almost always quicker, less stressful and cheaper.
-It can often help you get a better result too.
+It may be possible to settle a dispute without going to court.
+Negotiation, mediation or arbitration is could be quicker, less stressful and cheaper.

 Taking a case to court can be a long, complicated and expensive process.
 It may not always get you the result you want – for example, if you're seeking an apology or explanation from someone as well as compensation.

-The various things you can do that don't involve starting a court case are often referred to as 'alternative dispute resolution', or ADR.
+Things you can do that don't involve starting a court case are often referred to as 'alternative dispute resolution' or ADR.
 They include:

 - negotiation – talking to the other party to try to reach an acceptable solution